lk340/pokeblox2/README.md

 }
 ```
 ## Points Implementation
-The board class contains an instace variable, *pointCounter*, which records how many rows were cleared for each piece drop.
-By using ths point counter, I'm able to use the following method to allow the player to accrue points:
+The board class contains an instance variable, *pointCounter*, which records how many rows were cleared for each piece drop.
+By using ths point counter, I'm able to use the following method to allow the player to accrue points as they clear rows:

 ``` JavaScript
 handlePoints() {